RS232, TTL and CMOS Voltage Levels

-When connecting serial lines to equipment different voltage lebels may need to be accounted for.
+This is why, when connecting serial lines to equipment, different voltage levels may need to be accounted for.
 TTL and CMOS are the two types of circuit with associated logic levels that you may need to convert to and from.

 TTL logic is transistor-to-transitor logic where the ciruits make use of transistors for both the logic and amplification functions.
 It has a reasonable resistance to noise and a high switching rate.
 It draws more current than CMOS circuits though [Ref].

 TTL circuits use 5V.
 The signal is low between 0V and 0.8V and high above 2V.
 Between 0.8V and 2V the signal is undefined.
 When receiving a signal a margin is added to these values to account for possible noise.
 Normally 0.4Vs of noise accounted for so low is defined as 0V to 0.4V and high as 2.4V or more (up to 5V).

 TTL circuits are constructed using NPN and PNP bipolar transistors.

 I'm not sure if the TTL circuit type and voltage levels defined by "TTL" were ever linked by the type of transistor

 being used.
 Nowadays it seems like it is a pure voltage level definitions as CMOS and TTL circuits will normall use

 TTL voltage levels.
 As a friend of mine told me,